Dowdow/dowfiles/README.md

 ### UI Config

-Use `nwg-look` or `GTK Settings` with wofi to set prefer dark mode and set `JetBrains Mono Nerd Regular` as default font.
+Use `nwg-look` or `GTK Settings` with rofi to set prefer dark mode and set `JetBrainsMono Nerd Regular` as default font.

 ### Splash screen